 Recognizing that seed knowledge is being lost even more quickly than genetic diversity, OSA trains farmers in basic on-farm seed saving, crop improvement and plant breeding practices that are grounded in an ecological agricultural approach.
 The work of OSA goes “beyond conservation” to increase genetic diversity through participatory seed projects with these farmers.
 Beyond the benefit of increased seed security, these regional networks of farmers also result in improvements in quality of life for farmers and their rural communities.
 The 'Abundant Bloomsdale' Spinach project exemplifies OSA's dynamic and highly participatory regional model.
 The name, 'Abundant Bloomsdale', is a tribute to OSA's predecessor institution, Abundant Life Seed Foundation.
 The 'Abundant Bloomsdale' project began in OSA's innagural year as a hands-on participatory educational project for Washington State Peninsula growers.
 Breeding and trialing work for the project continues to be a base for educational outreach, farmer training, workshops, and field days in the Pacific Northwest.
-Over the past decade, 8 different farm partners have participated in the development of this soon-to-be released variety.
+Over the past decade, 8 different farm partners have participated in the development of this released variety.

 Breeding Needs and Goals

 This new variety is slow to bolt, cold hardy, and has a vigorous, upright growth habit with deeply savoyed (crinkled) dark green leaves.
 The dark green color means ‘Abundant Bloomsdale’ is high in carotenoids like lutein and beta-carotene, which are very effective phyto-nutrients that promote good health.
 Everyone who has tasted the new variety agrees it has a sweet flavor and tender texture.